 Turkey is creating a new place for itself in the Middle East.
 For the better part of the twentieth century, the aggressively secular republic looked to the west, joining NATO and dreaming of one day becoming part of the EU.
 These hopes haven’t been shattered, but Turkey knows it won’t be admitted to the European club any time soon.

 Even as the country is continuing reforms along the lines of what Brussels demands, it has noticed a power vacuum in its own backyard.
-With the sudden removal of Saddam Hussein from power and the political clout of Egypt likely to remain bruised for months if not years in the wake of recent unrest, there is ample room for even a non-Arab power to reclaim its heritage and reestablish itself firmly in the Middle East.
+With the sudden removal of Saddam Hussein from Iraq and the political clout of Egypt likely to remain bruised for months if not years in the wake of recent unrest, there is ample room for a non-Arab power to reclaim its heritage and reestablish itself firmly in the neighborhood.

 It is not that Turkey doesn’t mind a nuclear Iran.
 In the wake of Israel’s violent interception of a flotilla of blockade runners last summer, Thomas Barnett suggested that Turkey’s condemnation of the strike was actually inspired by its nuclear anxiety.

-Speaking with The New York Times, the foreign minister said there was no need to “take sides” anymore as during the Cold War.
+Speaking with The New York Times, the foreign minister said there was no need to “take sides” anymore, as there was during the Cold War.

 “We are not turning our face to East or West,” he explained.

 But it is almost impossible to have zero problems with neighbors if you live in Turkey’s neighborhood.

 After it voted against UN sanctions, the United States threatened to withhold an arms sale to Turkey because.
 President Barack Obama is supposed to have told the Turks at the G20 summit in Toronto, Canada last year that they failed to act as an ally.
 As Turkey — and Brazil — saw it, though, it was voting for continued diplomacy, not for Iran or against the United States.